gameofpwnz/password-audit-reporting-and-graphing/README.md

 This is a Python3 tool used as part of a password audit.
 It is used for reporting and graphing.

+This takes an input file (regular text file with passwords per line) and creates statistics and graphs.

 ```
 usage: pw_audit_graphing.py [-h] [-c COMPANY_NAME] [-i INPUT_FILE]